Rami-cs/Student-Record-Management-System/README.md

 ```bash
 gcc main.c -o student_management; ./student_management
 ```
-# Information
+# Acknowledgement
-This program is a project of "COMPUTER AND PROGRAMMING" course in Birzeit University.
+This program is my project of **COMPUTER AND PROGRAMMING** course in Birzeit University.